ido-ofir/react-query-builder/README.md

 ### `filterDefs`

-`filterDefs` is an array of objects that define the possible filters that can be applied to the query.
-Each object has the following fields:
+`filterDefs` is an array of objects that define all possible filters that can be applied to the query.
+Each object in the array has the following fields:

 + `field`: **(required)** the field on which to filter, will be passed into the query (i.e. 'first_name')
 + `label`: **(required)** the display label for the filter (i.e. 'First Name')